Anyungu/spring-boot-kub/readme.md

 ## Connection to the database

-In the application.properties files add the below properties.
+In the application.properties files add the below configuration properties.
-We shall store these variables in the environment later on
+We shall store some of these variables in the environment later on

 ```bash